 Antibodies that attack sperm come from the immune system and misidentify sperm as foreign invaders, so it tries to destroy them.

-Other problems affecting sperm count include undescended testicles, tube defects that prevent sperm transporting, and hormone imbalances.
+Other problems affecting sperm count include undescended testicles, tube defects that prevent sperm transport, and hormone imbalances.

-The trio of hormone producers that help sperm production is the pituitary, testicles, and the hypothalamus, all of which play a role in growth hormone production and distribution.
-Changes in these things, along with problems with the thyroid and adrenal gland, could hamper sperm production.
+The trio of hormone producers that help sperm production is the pituitary, testicles, and hypothalamus, all of which play a role in growth hormone production and distribution.
+Changes in these things and problems with the thyroid and adrenal gland could hamper sperm production.

 The structure is how sperm are shaped.
 Typical sperm have long tails and egg-shaped heads.
 The tails are used to swim to the egg.
 Normal-shaped sperm have a better time in reaching the egg.

-Damaged sperm can happen for any number of reasons.
+Damaged sperm can happen for any number of reasons according WebMD.

 Some of those may be: